RajMahadev/keda-demo/README.md

 15. Another replica should be created.
 16. Remove items from the list with `LPOP mylist` until the length of the list is below the threshold.
 17. Wait until the `Deployment` scales down back to the minimum number of replicas.
-18. Clean up the resources
+18. Clean up the resources.

     ```
       kubectl delete -f examples/deployments/redis.yaml